Skip to content

 # Experimental properties, actions or events for which schema was not given will be supplied with a suitable

-# In other words, schema validation will always pass.
+# inaccurate but truthy value.
+In other words, schema validation will always pass.

 from ..td.tm import ThingModel